learn-co-curriculum/react-hooks-redux-initial-dispatch/README.md

 # Dispatching an Initial Action for Setup

-## Objectives
+## Learning Goals

-In this lesson, you will learn the following:
+- Dispatch an initial action

-- How dispatching an initial action gives an initial render of the view.
+- Explain how dispatching an initial action gives an initial setup of the store's state

-- How dispatching an initial action gives an initial setup of the store's state.
+## Instructions

 To follow along in this code-along, use the `src/reducer.js` file and update according to the Readme.
 Open `index.html` and try running `dispatch({type: "counter/increment"})` in the browser console.
 You should see a `1` appear on the otherwise blank page.

 ## Dispatch an Initial Action to Render the View